 Originally called Lake Dallas, Lake Lewisville is located north of Dallas on the Elm Fork of the Trinity River.

-Like most Texas lakes, Lewisville Lake originated as a water reservoir for local residence, but quickly became one of the best lakes in Dallas for recreational activities.
+Like most Texas lakes, Lewisville Lake originated as a water reservoir for residents but quickly became one of the best lakes in Dallas for recreational activities.

-Not only that, but the 230 miles of shoreline make this a fabulous lake to spend a day at as there are several public parks located here.
+Not only that, but the 230 miles of shoreline make this a fabulous lake to spend a day at, as several public parks are located here.

 The parks offer picnic areas, boat ramps, fishing piers, and some even have a designated swimming area.

 One of the most popular parks is Lewisville Lake Park.
-Located 30 minutes from downtown Dallas, this lake park is huge, encompassing over 600 acres!
+Located 30 minutes from downtown Dallas, this lake park encompasses over 600 acres!

 Read Next: 19 Texas State Parks Near San Antonio